-Georges River Land Trust is partnering with Friends of the Weskeag, a citizen advocacy organization, to gain a better understanding of the health of the Weskeag (both the freshwater and estuarine portions) through a volunteer water quality monitoring effort.
-Nearly a dozen helpers have eagerly stepped forward to be part of the team effort launching this summer to establish baseline information that will allow for further study of this important estuary, such as fish community and aquatic habitat assessments.
-The state river monitoring program (VRMP) is also partnering with us to provide the sampling equipment, volunteering training and data analysis for the Weskeag Monitoring Project.
+Georges River Land Trust partnered with Friends of the Weskeag, a citizen advocacy organization, to gain a better understanding of the health of the Weskeag (both the freshwater and estuarine portions) through a volunteer water quality monitoring effort.
+Nearly a dozen people volunteered to establish baseline information that will allow for further study of this important estuary such as fish and aquatic habitat assessments.
+The state river monitoring program (VRMP) partnered with us to provide the sampling equipment, volunteer training and data analysis for the Weskeag Monitoring Project.

 The report for the 2015 monitoring season is here.
 It provides a snapshot of the river during one growing season.
-These first year results show there are potentially numerous stresses on the river as it is close to Route One.
-They may include non-point source pollution from such things as petroleum resides, road salt, and storm-water originating from impervious surfaces.
-The goal will be to continue monitoring to develop long term trends while investigating potential issues and concerns.
-Thanks to our volunteers for their commitment to this process and we look forward to the 2016 monitoring season.
-If you have any questions about this program, please contact Annette Naegel, Conservation Program Manager at 594-5166.
+These results show there are potentially numerous stresses on the river as it is close to Route One.
+They may include non-point source pollution from such things as petroleum residues, road salt, and storm-water originating from impervious surfaces.
+The goal was to continue monitoring to develop long term trends while investigating potential issues and concerns, but funding for this project is no longer available.
+Thanks to our volunteers for their commitment to this process.
+If you have any questions about this program, please contact Annette Naegel, Director of Conservation, at 594-5166.

 Past Efforts on the Georges River